programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 To do this, the text (*message_text*) must be input into the tool (*SentimentIntensityAnalyzer*) and the programme must be run.
 We are interested in the 'polarity score' of the sentiment analyzer, which gives us a score that is either positive or negative.
 This feature is built into *VADER* and can be requested on demand.

-We want to make sure to capture the output of sid.polarity_scores() by assigning it to a variable that we will call ‘*ss*’ - short for 'sentiment score':
+We want to make sure to capture the output of sid.polarity_scores() by assigning it to a variable that we will call √î*ss*√ï - short for 'sentiment score':

 ```
 print(message_text)